The Potato and yoghurt diet

 A 3-day diet

-The Potato and yoghurt diet lasts 3 days and the goal is to lose 5 kilos.
+The Potato and Yoghurt Diet lasts 3 days and the goal is to lose up to 5 kilos.
 Please note that this is only the goal, not necessarily the result.
 The diet should not be followed for more than 3 days.

-During the 3 days, you only eat boiled potatoes and yoghurt.
-You also drink plenty of water.
-There seem to be no requirements about the kind of potato or the kind of yoghurt you eat.
-There are also no clear instructions on the exact quantities, for example how big the potato should be or how many ml. of yoghurt you eat at a time.
+During the 3 days, you only eat boiled potatoes and plain yoghurt.
+You also drink plenty of water — at least 1.5 to 2 liters per day.
+There are no specific requirements about the kind of potato or the kind of yoghurt you eat.
+There are also no clear instructions on the exact quantities, for example how big the potato should be or how much yoghurt you eat at a time.

 What you eat per day